lizgurru/unix-sockets/README.md

-Using sockets in UNIX to create Shannon-Fano-Elias code generator.
+Using sockets in UNIX to create a Shannon-Fano-Elias code generator.